mihonapp/website/website/src/news/index.md

 # News

-Collection of news and announcements about Tachiyomi.
+Collection of news and announcements about Mihon.

 Also available as <RssLink />.